Polkanovo

 Polkanovo (Полканово) is a rural locality (a selo) in Kyakhtinsky District, Republic of Buryatia, Russia.
 The population was 146 as of 2010.
 There are 3 streets.
-There are alternative names called Polkanovo and Polkanovskiy.
-Populated place where people live and work.
-The region of Polkanovo is Respublika Buryatiya, Russia.
-Koppen climate type is Dwc : Monsoon-influences subarctic climate.
+It is also known as Polkanovskiy.
+Polkanovo is located in the Republic of Buryatia in Russia.
+It has a subarctic climate and is classified as Dwc in the Köppen climate classification.
 The timezone is UTC+8.

 Geography

 Polkanovo is located 62 km southeast of Kyakhta (the district's administrative centre) by road.
 Ungurkuy is the nearest rural locality.